 --add-annotation parameters are an exception to this rule.
 They can be specified multiple times.
 Use the following template to set these parameters by environment variables:

 WERF_ADD_ANNOTATION_<ARBITRARY_VARIABLE_NAME_SUFFIX>="annoName1=annoValue1".
 For example:

 export WERF_ADD_ANNOTATION_MYANNOTATION_1="annoName1=annoValue1" export WERF_ADD_ANNOTATION_MYANNOTATION_2="annoName2=annoValue2" export WERF_ADD_LABEL_MYLABEL_1="labelName1=labelValue1" export WERF_ADD_LABEL_MYLABEL_2="labelName2=labelValue2"

 _MYLABEL_2 suffixes do not affect names or values of annotations and labels, and are used solely to differentiate between multiple environment variables.

-Docker registry login
+Container registry login

 The ci-env command creates a new temporary docker config in all cases.

 The temporary docker config prevents the mutual interference of jobs running concurrently.
-The temporary docker config-based approach is also more secure than logging into the Docker registry using the system-wide default docker config (
+The temporary docker config-based approach is also more secure than logging into the container registry using the system-wide default docker config (

 DOCKER_CONFIG variable is defined or there is a